tedlanghorst/OpenOBS-328/docs/3_build.markdown

     ![](./assets/images/Iridium_connectors.JPG)

-1. Second is the variable output buck converter for the 12V battery supply.
+1. Next is the variable output buck converter for the 12V battery supply.
 As indicated on the PCB, we need to set the output to 5V before installing or we will let the smoke out of our electronics when we connect the battery!
     - connect a 12V power supply or battery to the input of the buck converter using alligator clips.
 Measure the output with a multimeter and turn the potentiometer screw until it reads 5V +/- 0.05V.
 You will probably find they are set quite high from the factory and need several counter-clockwise turns before it even starts to decrease from the input voltage.

       Bad! | Good!